wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 ## Cloud Computing Types/Models

 ### Public
 Public clouds deliver resources, such as compute, storage, network, develop-and-deploy environments, and applications over the internet.
-They are owned and run by third-party cloud service providers like Google Cloud, Azure and AWS.
+They are owned and run by third-party cloud services providers like Google Cloud, Azure, and AWS.
 In the public cloud model, you don’t own any hardware; your cloud vendor is responsible for purchasing and maintaining all hardware.
-The public cloud consists of all of the services and compute resources that you do not own yourself but that you use from your cloud provider.
+The public cloud consists of all the services and compute resources you do not own yourself but use from your cloud provider.
 The provider is responsible for keeping everything running and adhering to Service-Level Agreements (SLAs).
 You pay for what you use, not for what you own.

 ### Private
 With a private cloud, you own all the hardware or, at least, have complete control over it.
 The hardware that runs your services and houses your data is somewhere in your on-premises data centre.
 Of course, this complete control comes at a price: you must purchase and maintain everything.
 You pay for what you own, not for what you use.
 But, how do you set up a private cloud platform in a traditional on-premises datacentre.
 Fortunately, Azure provides a unique solution designed specifically to work in this environment: Azure Stack.
 In a nutshell, Azure Stack is your own private instance of Azure in a box that you can run in your on-premises datacentre.